mikefarah/yq/pkg/yqlib/doc/operators/headers/datetime.md

 Various operators for parsing and manipulating dates.

 ## Date time formattings
-This uses the golangs built in time library for parsing and formatting date times.
+This uses Golang's built in time library for parsing and formatting date times.

 When not specified, the RFC3339 standard is assumed `2006-01-02T15:04:05Z07:00` for parsing.